expel-io/cloud-resource-counter/README.md

    * This is stored in the generated CSV file under the "Account ID" column.

-2. **EC2**.
+1. **EC2**.
 We count the number of EC2 instances (both "normal" and Spot instances) across all regions.

    * For EC2 instances, we only count those _without_ an Instance Lifecycle tag (which is either `spot` or `scheduled`).
    * For Spot instance, we only count those with an Instance Lifecycle tag of `spot`.

    * This is stored in the generated CSV file under the "# of EC2 Instances" and "# of Spot Instances" columns.

-3. **EBS Volumes.** We count the number of "attached" EBS volumes across all regions.
+1. **EBS Volumes.** We count the number of "attached" EBS volumes across all regions.

    * We only count those EBS volumes that are "attached" to an EC2 instance.

    * This is stored in the generated CSV file under the "# of EBS Volumes" column.

-4. **Unique ECS Containers.** We count the number of "unique" ECS containers across all regions.
+1. **Unique ECS Containers.** We count the number of "unique" ECS containers across all regions.

    * We look at all task definitions and collect all of the `Image` name fields inside the Container Definitions.
    * We then simply count the number of unique `Image` names _across all regions._ This is the only resource counted this way.
    * This is stored in the generated CSV file under the "# of Unique Containers" column.

-5. **Lambda Functions.** We count the number of all Lambda functions across all regions.
+1. **Lambda Functions.** We count the number of all Lambda functions across all regions.

    * We do not qualify the type of Lambda function.
    * This is stored in the generated CSV file under the "# of Lambda Functions" column.

+1. **RDS Instances.** We count the number of RDS instance across all regions.

+   * We do not qualify the type of RDS instance.
+   * This is stored in the generated CSV file under the "# of RDS Instances" column.

-6. **Lightsail Instances.** We count the number of Lightsail instances across all regions.
+1. **Lightsail Instances.** We count the number of Lightsail instances across all regions.

    * We do not qualify the type of Lightsail instance.
    * This is stored in the generated CSV file under the "# of Lightsail Instances" column.

-7. **RDS Instances.** We count the number of RDS instance across all regions.

-   * We do not qualify the type of RDS instance.
-   * This is stored in the generated CSV file under the "# of RDS Instances" column.

-8. **S3 Buckets.** We count the number of S3 buckets across all regions.
+1. **S3 Buckets.** We count the number of S3 buckets across all regions.

    * We do not qualify the type of S3 bucket.
    * This is stored in the generated CSV file under the "# of S3 Buckets" column.